Overclocking Electrostatic Generative Models: Additional Experimental Results

+As shown in Figure~\ref{fig:alpha_ablation}, stronger regularization (higher $\alpha$ values) yields faster convergence and lower final FID.
+This finding aligns with observations in SiD~\citep[Appendix A]{sid}, suggesting that the benefits of stronger regularization during distillation extend from diffusion models to finite-$D$ electrostatic models.

+However, using $\alpha=1.2$ with the $D\to\infty$ teacher, i.e., in the diffusion-limit setting, led to divergence on \cifar.
+This was initially surprising, since $\alpha=1.2$ was reported as an effective choice in SiD.
+We found that the discrepancy is explained by the teacher architecture: our PFGM++ teacher uses \texttt{ncsn++}, whereas SiD uses \texttt{ddpm++}; both architectures are from~\citet{edm}.
+When we repeated the diffusion-limit experiment with a \texttt{ddpm++} teacher, training became stable and matched the convergence behavior reported in SiD.
+Conversely, applying SiD with a \texttt{ncsn++} teacher also led to divergence.

-This architecture-dependent sensitivity persisted for finite $D$: with $D=128$, the \texttt{ncsn++} teacher also diverged at $\alpha=1.2$, while training remained stable for $D=2048$.
-Based on this ablation study, we selected $\alpha = 1.0$ for all experiments with SiD-inspired regularization, as it provides a stable and effective balance across all architectures and $D$ values.
+Based on this ablation, we use $\alpha=1.0$ for all experiments with SiD-inspired regularization, as it provides a stable and effective choice across the architectures and values of $D$ considered in our experiments.

-\textbf{Evaluation.} We assess sample quality using the Fr\'echet Inception Distance (FID) computed between 50k generated samples and the training set for each dataset.
-Following established practices in~\citet{edm} and PFGM++~\citep{pfgmpp}, we perform 3 independent FID evaluations and report the minimum value.